 This is an awesome cake to make for Thanksgiving because you can make it the day before, even a couple of days before.
 This way you’ll have one less thing to cook the day of the holiday.

-I love that the crust is thick, so it’s not all getting soggy from the liquids of the cake, and the spices definitely bring the autumn aroma and tone into the house.
+I love that the crust is thick and the cheese mixture is so rich.
+The spices definitely bring the autumn aroma and mood into the house.

 For the Crust